privacysandbox/noise-lab/README.md

 ## How to use

-Directly refer to the instructions in Noise Lab.
+Refer to the instructions in Noise Lab.

-## How to give feedcack
+## How to give feedback

-Directly refer to the instructions in Noise Lab.
+Refer to the instructions in Noise Lab.

 ## Set up